danielfrg/pelican-jupyter/README.md

 ### Option 2

-Open the `.ipynb` file in a text editor and should see.
+Open the `.ipynb` file in a text editor and look for the `metadata` tag should see.

 ```
 {